 The EW Flex suite of SDKs enables grid operators—including vertically integrated utilities, distribution system operators (DSOs), and transmission system operators (TSOs)—to integrate distributed energy resources (DERs) into energy markets and demand flexibility programs.

 The Energy Web Chain is a public, enterprise-grade blockchain platform specifically designed for the energy sector’s regulatory, operational, and market needs.
 Launched in mid-2019, it has become the industry’s leading choice as the foundational digital infrastructure on which to build and run dApps.

-Subscribe to our email newsletter today to receive updates on the latest news and blockchain technology.
+Subscribe to our email newsletter today to receive updates.

 Energy Web is incorporated in Zug, Switzerland